-We will hold records in line with our records retention schedule, which is 1 year after an individual child has left the school.
-The GSCE guidelines on maintaining records and logs of safeguarding issues, section 2.5 explains that, the DSL is responsible for collating all appropriate information on individual children, including a confidential record of all pupils who have a Child Protection Plan (previously called being 'on the Child Protection Register') and making sure that records are passed on when a child transfers school/setting in any circumstances including progression post 16.
-Since May 2000, when a child transfers schools/settings, the Headteacher must send to the new school/setting (maintained or independent and mark as strictly confidential for the DSL) If a child for whom the school has, or has had, safeguarding concerns moves to another school, the DSL will ensure that their child protection file is forwarded promptly and securely, and separately from the main pupil file and is sent for the attention of the DSL.
+The GSCE guidelines on maintaining records and logs of safeguarding issues, section 2.5 explains that, the DSL is responsible for collating all appropriate information on individual children, including a confidential record of all pupils who have a Child Protection Plan (previously called being 'on the Child Protection Register') and making sure that records are passed on when a child transfers school/setting in any circumstances.
+Since May 2000, when a child transfers school/settings, the Headteacher must send to the new school/setting (maintained or independent and mark as strictly confidential for the DSL).
+If a child for whom the school has, or has had, safeguarding concerns moves to another school, the DSL will ensure that their child protection file is forwarded promptly and securely, and separately from the main pupil file and is sent for the attention of the DSL.
 In addition, if the concerns are significant or complex, and/or social services are involved, the DSL will speak to the DSL of the receiving school and provide information to enable them to have time to make any necessary preparations to ensure the safety of the child.
 The school will pass on: